dougeby/IntuneDocs/intune/device-restrictions-windows-holographic.md

 ## Control Panel and Settings

 - **System Time modification** - Prevents the end user from changing the device date and time.

+## Kiosk (Preview)

+A kiosk device typically runs a specific app.
+Users are prevented from accessing any features or functions on the device outside of the kiosk app.

+- **Kiosk mode** - Identifies the type of [kiosk mode](https://docs.microsoft.com/windows/configuration/kiosk-shared-pc) supported by the policy.
+Options include:

+  - **Not Configured** (default) - The policy does not enable a kiosk mode.
+  - **Single app kiosk** - The profile enables the device to only run one app.
+When the user signs in, a specific app starts.
+This mode also restricts the user from opening new apps, or changing the running app.

+#### Single app kiosks
+Enter the following settings:

+- **User account** - Enter the local (to the device) user account or the Azure AD account login associated with the kiosk app.
+For accounts joined to Azure AD domains, enter the account using the `domain\username@tenant.org` format.

+    For kiosks in public-facing environments with auto logon enabled, a user type with the least privilege (such as the local standard user account) should be used.
+To configure an Azure Active Directory (AD) account for kiosk mode, use the `AzureAD\user@contoso.com` format.

+- **Application user model ID (AUMID) of app** - Enter the AUMID of the kiosk app.
+To learn more, see [Find the Application User Model ID of an installed app](https://docs.microsoft.com/windows-hardware/customize/enterprise/find-the-application-user-model-id-of-an-installed-app).

 ## Reporting and Telemetry